thiagocwbpr/thiagocwbpr/README.md

 ### My name is Thiago Menezes and I'm from Brazil!
 ##

-👩‍💻 - Currently studying Software Engineering.
+👩‍💻 - I am Software Engineering.

 👩‍💻 - I'm studying English , Spanish and programming courses by myself!